torvalds/linux/Documentation/vm/slub.rst

 	pid=<pid of the process>

-   (Object allocation / free information is only available if SLAB_STORE_USER is set for the slab. slub_debug sets that option)
+   (Object allocation / free information is only available if SLAB_STORE_USER is set for the slab. slub_de sets that option)

 2. The object contents if an object was involved.

-   Various types of lines can follow the BUG SLUB line:
+   Various types of lines can follow the  SLUB line:

    Bytes b4 <address> : <bytes>
 	Shows a few bytes before the object where the problem was detected.